Radiology Technologist Schools and Careers in Maine

 Eastern Maine Community College

-Eastern Maine Community College (EMCC) offers students an Associate of Science (AS) degree in Radiography that will allow graduates to sit for the American Registry of Radiologic Technologists (ARRT) certification exam and pursue licensure in the state of Maine.
+Eastern Maine Community College (EMCC) offers an Associate of Science (AS) in Radiography that qualifies graduates to sit for the American Registry of Radiologic Technologists (ARRT) certification exam and pursue licensure in the state of Maine.
 The program is available through either a two-year or a three-year track and is divided between on-campus study and clinical rotations.
 Students will take classes such as Principles of Imaging Physics, Pathology, and Imaging Modalities.
-Clinical rotations will begin in either the first or third semester, depending on the chosen track.
-Clinical studies are available as internships at sites such as Eastern Maine Health and St. Joseph Hospital or as externships at facilities such as Cary Medical Center in Caribou or Houlton Regional Hospital in Houlton.
+Clinical rotations take place at sites such as Eastern Maine Medical Center and St. Joseph Hospital.
 Students will perform clinical rotations two to four days a week, primarily during daytime and evening hours.
-To gain entry into the program, applicants must complete all the necessary prerequisites, the PSB Health Occupations Aptitude Exam, and a clinical observation.
+To gain entry into the program, applicants must complete prerequisite courses, pass an admission exam, and attend an information session.

 Kennebec Valley Community College

-Students in Kennebec Valley Community College’s (KVCC) Associate of Science (AS) in Radiologic Technology program can earn their degree in five semesters, including one eight-week summer session.
-Before enrolling in the program, students must have a GPA of 2.5 or higher and receive a satisfactory score on the Test of Essential Academic Skills (TEAS) exam.
+Students in Kennebec Valley Community College’s (KVCC) 73-credit hour Associate of Science (AS) in Radiologic Technology program can earn their degree in as few as five semesters, including one eight-week summer session.
+To be accepted to the program, students must have a GPA of 2.5 or higher and receive a satisfactory score on the Test of Essential Academic Skills (TEAS) exam.
 Radiologic technology coursework is combined with clinical rotations to prepare students to begin work in entry-level positions after graduation.
-Students will take classes in Radiographic Positioning; Ethics and Quality Assurance; and Radiographic Physics.
-During the course of the program, students will be assigned to five different clinical sites to complete their clinical education requirements.
+Students take classes in Radiographic Positioning; Ethics and Quality Assurance; and Radiographic Physics.
+Students will be assigned to five different clinical sites to complete their clinical education requirements.
 KVCC is affiliated with several area medical facilities, such as Northern Light Inland Hospital, Northern Light Mayo Hospital, Togus VA Medical Center, and Northern Light CA Dean Hospital.
-Students must maintain a minimum GPA of 2.0 to graduate from the 73-credit hour program.
-Graduates of the program are eligible to take the ARRT certification exam and to obtain Maine licensure.
+Students must maintain a minimum GPA of 2.0, with a minimum grade of “C” in all program courses.
+Graduates are eligible to take the ARRT certification exam and apply for RT licensure in Maine.

 Maine College of Health Professions

-The Maine College of Health Professions (MCHP) features an Associate of Applied Science (AAS) in Radiologic Technology program that combines clinical education and classroom coursework designed for students preparing for a career as a radiologic technologist.
+The Maine College of Health Professions (MCHP) features an Associate of Applied Science (AAS) in Radiologic Technology program that combines clinical education and classroom coursework.
 The full-time, five-semester program requires students to take on-campus classes two days a week and attend clinical rotations three days a week.
 Students will take courses such as Radiographic Quality Assurance, Radiographic Pathology, and Applied Physics.
 Beginning in the first semester, students will travel to clinical sites such as Down East Community Hospital, Bridgton Hospital, and Southern Maine Healthcare.
 Clinical rotations typically occur during the day; however, radiology technologist students must also complete some evening and night shifts.
 Admission to the program is selective, with only 24 students in each cohort.
-Applicants must have completed the necessary prerequisite courses with a “C” or higher.
+Applicants must have completed the prerequisite courses with a “C” or higher.
 Graduates of the program are eligible for certification by the ARRT and licensure in Maine.
+MCHP also offers a Bachelor of Science (BS) in Medical Imaging and Advanced Certificates in Computed Tomography (CT), Diagnostic Medical Sonography, and Mammography.

 Southern Maine Community College

 Graduates of Southern Maine Community College’s (SMCC) Associate of Science (AS) in Radiography are eligible to sit for the ARRT certification exam and to apply for licensure in the state of Maine.
-The five and a half semester program requires applicants to complete the necessary prerequisites in English, math, and anatomy and receive a satisfactory score on the TEAS exam.
-Students must take 82 credit hours to complete the program, including classes such as Radiographic Procedures, Radiographic Exposure, and Principles of Quality Assurance.
+The four-and-a-half semester program requires applicants to complete the necessary prerequisites in English, math, and anatomy and receive a satisfactory score on the entry exam.
+Students must take 80 credit hours to complete the program, including classes such as Radiographic Procedures, Radiographic Exposure, and Principles of Quality Assurance.
 In addition to radiography coursework, the program places students in hospitals and orthopedic offices in Portland and throughout Southern Maine, providing hands-on experience in a variety of radiologic tasks.
-To graduate, students must receive at least a 75% in all didactic courses and an 85% or higher in all clinical studies.

 How to Become a Radiology Technologist in Maine